-Few Signs Of Progress As Partial Government Shutdown Enters Second Day
+Congress Far From Agreement On Day 2 Of Government Shutdown

 As the federal government's partial shutdown enters its second day, there are few discernible signs that lawmakers are on track to speedily resolve their standoff.

+Trump was acknowledging the fact that a government spending bill would need 60 votes to pass the Senate, which would require at least nine Democrats to vote in favor of it.
+Republicans could theoretically vote to change its rules to require just a simple 51-vote majority to pass a spending bill, as they did to get Neil Gorsuch confirmed to the Supreme Court, but lawmakers on both sides of the aisle have long voiced opposition to such an option.

+"That would be the end of the Senate as it was originally devised and created going back to our founding fathers," said Senate Minority Whip Dick Durbin, D-Ill., on ABC's This Week on Sunday.
+"We have to acknowledge a respect for the minority, and that is what the Senate tries to do in its composition and its procedure."

-Instead, the two sides spent Saturday digging in and getting their message out.
-Republicans reiterated that they will not negotiate on immigration and the Deferred Action for Childhood Arrivals (DACA) program while the government is shut down.
-And Democrats said a spending deal would also have to protect the immigrants who came to the country illegally as children and have been shielded from deportation by the DACA program.
+Republicans have continued to reiterate that they will not negotiate on immigration and DACA while the government is shut down.
+And Democrats say a spending deal would also have to protect the immigrants who have been shielded from deportation by the DACA program.

+"What we're facing right now is Democrats taking an absolutely implausible position that says we're going to deny funding to two million troops who are serving our country, tens of thousands of border patrol agents trying to protect our country, over an issue that's not even in this bill," said Marc Short, White House director of legislative affairs, on Sunday's This Week as well.
+"That is an impossible position on which to negotiate."

+White House Budget Director Mick Mulvaney however, said on CBS' Face The Nation that he had no real doubts military and border patrol agents would be paid for their work during the shutdown, just that their paychecks would be delayed.

 On Capitol Hill, rare Saturday sessions in both chambers were characterized by recriminations rather than negotiations, including a procedural fight in the House over the wording on a sign used as a prop during a floor debate.